gnelabs/EpithyBorrowCheck/README.md

 ### Tradier sandbox API key

-Create a Tradier sandbox developer API key.
+Create a Tradier sandbox developer account to get an API key.
 This is free and will allow you to get realtime options data required for this script. https://developer.tradier.com/user/sign_up

 Paste the key into tradier_bearer.txt file included with this script for it to work.
-This script will read that file.
+This script will read that file from the same directory.
 Should be in the JWT format example: Bearer asdf87aysdf87asydf87asydf87

 ### Libraries